krylosov-aa/context-async-sqlalchemy/docs_sources/docs/getting_started.md

 ## Manage Database connection lifecycle

-Close the resources at the end of your application's life
+Close resources at the end of your application's lifecycle.

 Example for FastAPI: